 - As stated in the syllabus, use computer notation software for all but one of your assignments.
 Should you choose to write by hand, remember that neatness and clarity are absolutely essential.

 - Rehearsal letters are required.
+(Ideally, try to align these on the left margin.)

 - Measure numbering is encouraged.